Daniel J. Frey

 Never Done

-When we use to own a home, the North side of the house had a problem with peeling paint.
+When we owned a home, the North side of the house had a problem with peeling paint.

 Each early spring, my father went out to trim the old growth on his fruit trees.

-During the previous growing season, the tree would sprout sucker branches which would leach out the strength of the tree and not put that energy into growing fruit.
+During the previous growing season, the tree would sprout sucker branches, which would leach out the tree's strength and divert that energy away from the growing fruit.

-Some days there never seems to be enough time to complete what we need to do.
+Sometimes, there is never enough time to complete what we need to do.

 That's why there's a tomorrow.